Explore This Fellowship

 Our Mission

-The Massachusetts General Hospital Emergency Ultrasound Fellowship program began in 2007 and is recognized nationally for its excellent clinical and research training.
-The program recently was presented the inaugural national “Stellar Clinical Ultrasound Fellowship” award from the Society for Clinical Ultrasound Fellowships in 2020, a reflection of the dedication of the program to training well-rounded, clinically guided leaders in the field of emergency ultrasound.
+The Mass General Brigham Emergency Ultrasound Fellowship program began in 2007 and is recognized nationally for its excellent clinical and research training.
+The program was presented the inaugural national “Stellar Clinical Ultrasound Fellowship” award from the Society for Clinical Ultrasound Fellowships in 2020, a reflection of the dedication of the program to training well-rounded, clinically guided leaders in the field of emergency ultrasound.

 Our Program

-The Mass General Emergency Ultrasound Fellowship Program, which began in 2007, is a one-year program designed to give graduates of emergency medicine residency programs the skills and knowledge to become ultrasound program directors and leaders in the field of emergency ultrasound.
+The Mass General Emergency Ultrasound Fellowship Program, initiated in 2007, joined forces with the Ultrasound Fellowship Program at Brigham and Women's Hospital in 2021.
+Now called the Harvard Emergency Ultrasound Fellowship at Mass General Brigham, this one-year program aims to equip emergency medicine residency graduates with the expertise to become ultrasound program directors and leaders in the field.
 Additionally, the fellowship program frequently collaborates with the Division of General Internal Medicine at Mass General, with the goal of increasing multidisciplinary collaborative efforts using point-of-care ultrasound to care for patients.
 There are four components to the fellowship program:

 Curriculum